Evidence gathering in employment disputes: Emails, letters & documents

 What’s the best way to gather written evidence?

 Once you have established what type of claims you may have to base your arguments on and have a general understanding of what areas of evidence are likely to be able to support your case, the time has come to search for and secure that evidence.

 The world is run on emails, countless millions pass between colleagues and companies each day.
-Decisions are communicated in emails; adverse comments are made in emails so consequently the majority of the documents in most trial bundles in Employment Tribunals these days are emails.
+Decisions are communicated in emails; adverse comments are made in emails, so the majority of the documents in most trial bundles in employment tribunals these days are emails.

 Emails that have been sent to you from within your company are the most likely emails that hold evidence you can use.
-You can search for these emails in your inbox, deleted items etc in the usual manner and save the useful ones either in a separate e-mail folder or in an electronic document folder.
+You can search for these emails in your inbox, deleted items etc in the usual manner and save the useful ones either in a separate email folder or in an electronic document folder.

 Company email policies